 When the core is generated with a management interface, all control and Status registers are memory mapped; if no management interface is used, the key core parameters can be controlled through the configuration vectors as defined in Configuration Vector Signal Definition and Configuration Vector.
 After power up or reset, you can reconfigure the core parameters from their defaults, such as flow control support.
 Configuration changes can be made at any time.
 Both the receiver and transmitter logic only sample configuration changes at the start of frame transmission/reception.
 The exceptions to this are the configurable resets which take effect immediately.

 Configuration of the core is performed through a register bank accessed through the AXI4-Lite interface.
-The configuration registers available in the core are detailed in Table 2-25 and further detail is provided in the sections:
+The configuration registers available in the core are detailed in Table 2-32.